evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

-The stack has failed to stay focused and simple, and it's my belief that that software stacks that are too complex and magical must eventually fail, because as sensibilities around software design change they will be unable to adapt to those changes without abandonding their existing userbase.
+The stack has failed to stay focused and simple, and it's my belief that that software stacks that are too complex and magical must eventually fail, because as sensibilities around software design change they will be unable to adapt to those changes without cannibalizing their existing userbase.

 So while React/Next.js may be relegated to the enterprise and legacy systems in a few years, they completely transformed front-end development and created ripple effects in many other technologies.
-One of many great ideas is [JSX][1].
+One of many great ideas stemming from this stack is [JSX][1].
 I think JSX has a chance to stay relevant and useful beyond React/Next.

-I've been using JSX as a template engine to replace template engines like [EJS][11] and [Handlebars][12], and more than once people were surprised this was possible.
-I thought it might be nice to write some stuff down about this.
+One of it's use-cases is for server-side templating.
+I've been using JSX as a template engine to replace template engines like [EJS][11] and [Handlebars][12], and more than once people were surprised this was possible without bulky frameworks such as Next.js.

 So in this article I'm digging into what JSX is, where it comes from and how one might go about using it as a simple server-side HTML template engine.